 If you’re a member of a credit union — or if you can join one — you may be able to access lower-interest personal loans.
 Federal credit unions may also offer members payday alternative loans for amounts between $200 and $1,000.
 These typically come with terms up to six months, an application fee of no more than $20 and APRs of no more than 28%.

 In some states, your employer can advance your paycheck with no fees added.
 It may be up to your company’s discretion, so ask your supervisor or someone in human resources about your options.

 A debt settlement may affect your credit but could help you resolve your debt and make a fresh start.

-These may come with high interest rates as well, but if you need a loan and don’t qualify for lower rates, it’s important to do some comparison shopping.
-You may qualify for a slightly better rate and longer terms than the storefront payday lender is offering and not know it.Check for prequalification - it's an easier way to shop for loans.
+Personal loans may come with high interest rates as well, but if you need a loan and don’t qualify for lower rates, it’s important to do some comparison shopping.
+You may qualify for a slightly better rate and longer terms than the storefront payday lender is offering — but you won’t know unless you shop.

 You should look for a loan with a lender who reports to the major credit bureaus.
 A positive history of on-time loan payments can help you build credit so you can eventually qualify for loans with better rates.

 Long term, you can also work on fixing the underlying financial problems that keep landing you at a payday loan counter.
 Try credit counseling, which could help you develop a budget, and work on starting a savings account.

 If you’re looking for access to cash, payday loans may end up making your problems worse with high fees.